For SellersSeller Guide

 Common Add-Backs:

-• Owner compensation above market rate (if you pay yourself $600K but a replacement CEO costs $250K, add back $350K)
+• Owner compensation exceeding market rates (e.g., if you pay yourself $600K but a replacement CEO costs $250K, add back $350K)

-• Personal expenses run through the business (personal vehicle, personal travel, personal insurance)
+• Personal expenses run through the business (e.g., personal vehicle, travel, insurance)

-• Rent above market (if you own the real estate and charge the business above-market rent)
+• Rent above market rates (if you own the real estate and charge the business above-market rent)

 Common Deductions:

-• Normalized maintenance capex (the ongoing capital investment required to maintain the business)
+• Normalized maintenance capital expenditures (the ongoing investment required to sustain the business's current operational capacity)

 Example: